Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Data Structure & Initial Checks

 The database structure as seen below for the CMS DE-SynPUF Medicare dataset consists of 4 tables: beneficiary_summary, outpatient_claims, carrier_claims, and prescript_drug_events, with a total row count of [228.6 Million records](./assets/DE_SynPUF_table_records_distribution.png) being used acrossed all 4 tables.
 A description of each table is as follows:
-- **beneficiary_summary:** Each row represents an individual patient in the study.
+- **beneficiary_summary:** Each row represents an individual beneficiary in the study.
 This table can connect to any of the healthcare claims tables below with a JOIN on the columns year and DESYNPUF_ID.
 This table covers: basic patient information, months of enrollment by Medicare plan pt., the patient's chronic conditions, and different yearly payments and reimbursement.
-- **outpatient_claims:** Each row is a unique claim from a patient in one of these areas: ER visits, same-day/ambulatory surgeries, hospital clinic visits, diagnostic testing, and rehab therapies.
+- **outpatient_claims:** Each row is a unique claim from a beneficiary in one of these areas: ER visits, same-day/ambulatory surgeries, hospital clinic visits, diagnostic testing, and rehab therapies.
 The rows in this table and the tables below are identified by a combo of a claim ID and a claim date.
 The table is under pt.
 B of Medicare.
 This table covers: physician and provider information, procedure codes, diagnosis codes, coinsurance and deductible payment amounts, and HCPCS cost codes.
-- **carrier_claims:** Each row is a unique claim from a patient in one of these areas: doctor office visits & imaging, minor procedures, pathology tests, and physician-administered drugs.
+- **carrier_claims:** Each row is a unique claim from a  beneficiary in one of these areas: doctor office visits & imaging, minor procedures, pathology tests, and physician-administered drugs.
 This table is also under pt.
 B of Medicare.
 This table covers: claim info, ICD claim & line diagnosis codes, physician info, provider tax numbers, HCPCS cost codes, different types of payment amounts.
-- **prescript_drug_events:** Each row is a unique claim about a prescription drug order from a specific patient that was handled by the pharmacies.
+- **prescript_drug_events:** Each row is a unique claim about a prescription drug order from a specific  beneficiary that was handled by the pharmacies.
 This table solely covers pt.
 D of Medicare.
 This table covers: the type of drug dispensed, the quantity, the day supply, the patient payment amount, and the gross drug cost.

 ERD for CMS 2008-2010 DE-SynPUF